+As-built Redline Documents: The contractor complies with Port's Tenant Improvement Construction General Requirements Section 01 78 29, As-built Redline Documents.
 The contractor records all changes to the contract drawings by making adequate and proper entries on a continual basis as redlines when any changes occur.
+The contractor submits via CMS.

-Accuracy of records is such that future searches for information regarding the as-built condition of the work may be reliable.
-The contractor complies with Port's Tenant Improvement Construction General Requirements Section 01 78 29, As-built Record Documents.
-After work is completed, the contractor or tenant transfers the recorded data from the redlines to the as-built CAD record drawings; this transfer includes updated panel schedules for all electrical panels where circuits have been modified by the project (see the electrical standards for the required format).
+As-built Computer-Aided Design (CAD) Record Drawings: This process is defined in the Port CAD standards and Port technical standards.
+After work is completed, the contractor or tenant transfers the recorded data from the as-built redlines to the as-built CAD record drawings; this transfer includes updated panel schedules for all electrical panels where circuits have been modified by the project (see the electrical standards for the required format).
 Mechanical plan CAD record drawings with architectural background and x-ref files are supplied to Siemens for DDC graphic updates, either directly or to Port F&I via the Port PM.

 As-built CAD record drawings comply with Port CAD standards and are submitted in AutoCAD and PDF format to the Port PM for review by the Port CAD standards review technician.
-The Port PM indicates the required number of electronic and hard copies of the as-built redlines and as-built CAD record drawings.
+The Port PM indicates the required number of electronic and hard copies of the as-built CAD record drawings.
 Typically, one or two hardcopies are required.